Bonner & Prendergast Catholic High School: Campus history

 The land in which Monsignor Bonner and Archbishop Prendergast High School is located was originally owned by Christopher Fallon.
 In 1850, Fallon built a mansion on the site.
 In 1882, the mansion was bought by Colonel Anthony Drexel.
 The mansion was situated on what was then called the hill of Drexel and the area eventually became known as Drexel Hill.
 The mansion burned to the ground in 1908 with only the gatehouse remaining.

 Nine years later, the Archdiocese of Philadelphia purchased the land.
 Archbishop Edmond Prendergast announced that an orphanage would be built at the former site of the mansion.
 The orphanage, which would be named St. Vincent's Orphanage, would be run by the Sisters of Charity and would be the home for 500 orphans.
 Archbishop Prendergast did not get to see the completion of the orphanage.
 He died in 1918, two years before the dedication of the orphanage took place.

 The building was used as an orphanage for over thirty years.
 As the number of children in the orphanage lessened, Reverend John F. O’Hara made the decision to move the orphans to a smaller building in St. David's.
-By 1953, the building was transformed into a school for boys.
+By 1953, the building was transformed into a high school for boys.